- Business strategy development

-In his previous role at ESRI (UK) he managed a team of 100 staff, developing and integrating business applications for large local and central Government departments, system integrators, utilities, insurance and commercial customers.
-During his tenure as Director his group profitably increased its turnover by more than ten-fold.
-He also responsible for the ISO accreditation of the company’s quality management system and development of the Searchflow web-based conveyancing system, part of the highly successful UK National Land Information Service (NLIS).
+In his previous role at ESRI (UK) Andrew managed a team of 100 staff, developing and integrating business applications for large local and central Government departments, system integrators, utilities, insurance and commercial customers.
+During his tenure as Director, his group profitably increased its turnover by more than ten-fold.
+He was also responsible for the ISO accreditation of the company’s quality management system and development of the Searchflow web-based conveyancing system, part of the highly successful UK National Land Information Service (NLIS).

 Before joining ESRI (UK) he was manager of spatial database systems at Ordnance Survey where he was responsible for management and development of National Topographic Database systems.

 Andrew is a practical consultant, with a good understanding of “state of the art” information technology and a keen eye for detail.
 He is equally comfortable working with C-level executives and technical experts.
 He excels a building trust and consensus.
 His work has been widely presented and published and he has been a contributor to global initiatives, such as the United Nations Global Geographical Information Management (UN GGIM) committee of experts.